carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-libtool-darwin.rst

   Show help and usage for this command without grouping the options into categories.

-.. option:: -color

-  Use colors in output.

-.. option:: -version

-  Display the version of this program.

-.. option:: -D

- Use zero for timestamps and UIDs/GIDs.
-This is set by default.

-.. option:: -U

- Use actual timestamps and UIDs/GIDs.

 .. option:: -o <filename>

   Specify the output file name.
 Must be specified exactly once.

 .. option:: -static

   Produces a static library from the input files.

+.. option:: -U

+  Use actual timestamps and UIDs/GIDs.

-.. option:: -filelist <listfile[,dirname]>
+.. option:: -version

- Read input file names from `<listfile>`.
-File names are specified in `<listfile>` one per line, separated only by newlines.
-Whitespace on a line is assumed to be part of the filename.
-If the directory name, `dirname`, is also specified then it is prepended to each file name in the `<listfile>`.
+  Display the version of this program.

 EXIT STATUS
 -----------